Design for manufacturability: Material form

 Metals come in all forms.
 In the case of aluminum as an example, bar stock and plate are the two most common forms from which machined parts are made.
 The size and shape of the component may determine which form of material must be used.
 It is common for engineering drawings to specify one form over the other.
 Bar stock is generally close to 1/2 of the cost of plate on a per pound basis.
 So although the material form isn't directly related to the geometry of the component, cost can be removed at the design stage by specifying the least expensive form of the material.

 Tolerances

-A significant contributing factor to the cost of a machined component is the geometric tolerance to which the features must be made.
+A significant contributing factor to the cost of a machined component is the tolerance to which the features must be made.
 The tighter the tolerance required, the more expensive the component will be to machine.
 When designing, specify the loosest tolerance that will serve the function of the component.
 Tolerances must be specified on a feature by feature basis.
 There are creative ways to engineer components with lower tolerances that still perform as well as ones with higher tolerances.